 We currently accept the following file types: PDF, PSD, TIFF, AI and INDD.

 For digital jobs and single-color offset jobs, a high-resolution (300dpi) PDF with the appropriate bleed margins is all you need to send us.
 For multi-color offset jobs, we prefer that you send us a PSD file with each color on its own layer.
 Files that are not print-ready will need to be fixed on your end and re-sent, otherwise a design charge will be applied.

 Please note that if you send us an Adobe Illustrator (AI) file or Adobe InDesign (INDD) file, you must send all fonts and images along with your file.
 The easiest way to do this in InDesign is to use the “Package” option under the file menu.
+For Illustrator, outline all type and embed all images.
 If you don’t do this, your job will not print properly.

 What does “print-ready” mean, exactly?